Linusnie/blender-plots/README.md

 ### Visualizing point clouds

 Since all heavy operations are done through numpy arrays or blender nodes it's possible to visualize large point clouds with minimal overhead.
-For example, Here is one with 1M points from the user [Fovea](https://sketchfab.com/3dfovea) on
+For example, Here is one with 1M points:
-sketchfab:

 ```
 import numpy as np